Service Worker

 If the service worker fails or is unavailable, the following issues may arise:

-- Compromised Session Management: Without the service worker, automatic logout and periodic session validation may not occur.
+- Session Problems: Without the service worker, automatic logout and periodic session validation may not occur.
 This could lead to stale sessions or unexpected logouts.

 - Delayed or Missing Notifications: Real-time notifications regarding session updates, language changes, or locked projects may not be delivered, causing inconsistencies across tabs.